humanprotocol/human-protocol/docs/sdk/typescript/escrow/classes/EscrowClient.md

 **Code example**

-> Only Job Launcher or a trusted handler can call it.
+> Only Job Launcher or admin can call it.

 ```ts
 import { Wallet, providers } from 'ethers';